EfficiencySimplicity/ScraperScatter/README.md

 ## How it works

-ScraperScatter takes an image and a depth as input.
-For each pixel of the input image, the program finds two colors that will create that pixel's color when averaged, simply by adding some amount N to the channels of the pixel, and respectively subtracting N to get the other color to be averaged.
+For each pixel of the input image, the program, via some method, finds two colors that will create that pixel's color when averaged, simply by adding some amount N to the channels of the pixel, and respectively subtracting N to get the other color to be averaged.

 Repeating for all the pixels in the image, you now have two more images that create the target image when averaged together.
-The depth parameter recursively repeats this process on the two created images, for better security.